AbhijitMore/training-optimization-playground/README.md

 # 🧑‍💻 Training Optimization Playground 🎯

 Welcome to **Training Optimization Playground**!
-This repository is a fun and interactive space where we explore various **training optimizations** for neural networks.
+This repository is an interactive space where we explore various **training optimizations** for neural networks.
 Whether you’re curious about how different optimizers perform or how to find the optimal learning rate for your models, this playground has something for you!

+---

 ## 🚀 Project Overview

 In this repository, we cover:
-- 📊 **Optimizer Comparison**: Compare different optimizers like `SGD`, `Adam`, and `RMSprop`.
+- 📊 **Optimizer Comparison**: Compare popular optimizers like `SGD`, `Adam`, and `RMSprop`.
 - 🔍 **Learning Rate Finder**: Automatically find the best learning rate to speed up training without sacrificing accuracy.
-- Detailed performance metrics are plotted for easy comparison of experiments.

-This repository is divided into two parts:
+The repository is organized into two parts:
-1. **Optimizer Comparison** (`optimizer_comparison/`): Experimenting with multiple optimizers and analyzing their performance.
+1. **Optimizer Comparison** (`optimizer_comparison/`): Experiment with multiple optimizers and analyze their performance.
-2. **Learning Rate Finder** (`find_optimal_lr/`): Finding the optimal learning rate for better training.
+2. **Learning Rate Finder** (`find_optimal_lr/`): Identify the optimal learning rate for better training outcomes.

 ---